mdrouhard/gaze-interaction-test/README.md

 6. In targeting mode, bookmark a location only (if no data object is the focus of the crosshairs) using cross platform input "Fire 2" (by default, left alt on keyboard or button "B" on Xbox controller).
-Both position and orientation of your avatars current location will be saved.
+Both position and orientation of your avatar's current location will be saved.